colindaven/awesome-pangenomes/README.md

 # Pangenome pipelines

 * [pangenome](https://github.com/nf-core/pangenome).
 A comprehensive nf-core Nextflow pipeline using PGGB and odgi components.
-Better parallelized than PGGB alone.
+Better parallelized than PGGB alone. :rocket:
 * [pangepop](https://forgemia.inra.fr/pangepop/pangepop) A snakemake pipeline to create a pangenome with minigraph-cactus and align reads against it with vg giraffe